This lightened up creamy potato soup has a secret…

 The cauliflower adds to the silkiness of this soup while adding a lightness that potatoes dream of.
 Here, in this Healthy Potato Soup, I just equal parts cauliflower to potatoes.
 Russet potatoes, if I am really, really playing faves.

-And not only is this soup simple in terms of the ingredient list, it is quick and easy to make.
+And not only is this soup simple in terms of the ingredient list, but it is also quick and easy to make.
 It’s ready in less than 40 minutes, start to finish.
 4. 0.
-While still being gluten free, vegan possible, clean eating and just gosh-darn good.
+While still being gluten-free, vegan possible, clean eating and just gosh-darn good.

 All the toppings.
 Always.Print